TheShute/Shus-Hats/README.md

 - 6 Hats

 ### Cobblemon Hats
-- Cubone, Squirtle, Shinx's Ears, Bulbasaur, Charizard's Wings, Meloetta's Headpeice
+- Cubone, Squirtle, Shinx's Ears, Bulbasaur, Charizard's Wings, Meloetta's Headset

 # Cobblemon Hats (these images are a work in progress and subject to change/improvement)